Vacationers looking for authentic Florida food can pull up a chair at St. Augustine's restaurants.

 KEY LIME PIE

 Combine egg yolks and condensed milk and mix well.
 Add lime juice and blend.
-Turn into pie shell.
-Bake in moderate oven (350°) until set, about 10 minutes.
+Turn into a pie shell.
+Bake in a moderate oven (350°) until set, about 10 minutes.
 Meanwhile, beat egg white until stiff.
-Put on pie by large spoonfuls, spreading to edge of pie shell.
-Place in a hot oven (400°) for 5 minutes.
+Put on pie by large spoonfuls, spreading to the edge of the pie shell—place in a hot oven (400°) for 5 minutes.
 Reduce heat to 300° and bake until meringue is pale honey-colored.

 6. Minorcan Chowder

-Minorcans first settled in St. Augustine, Florida back in 1777, and brought with them a rich culinary tradition that is still shared today.
+Minorcans first settled in St. Augustine, Florida in 1777, and brought with them a rich culinary tradition that is still shared today.
 Minorcan chowder is a local specialty in St. Augustine, and recipes have been carried down for generations.
-For an authentic chowder, head to Sunset Grille.
+For an authentic chowder, (made with conch) head to Sunset Grille.

 For more chowder love, visitors can check out The Great Chowder Debate, an annual competition pitting chowder against chowder in a fight to the death.